 The core of those tools is something they call a Front Investment Score (FISCO).
-It’s an AI-powered stock appraisal system and makes it possible for casual investors to evaluate companies without comprehending the nuances of things like P/E ratios, quarterly earnings estimates, and technical evaluations.
+It’s an AI-powered portfolio analysis tool that makes it possible for casual investors to evaluate companies without comprehending the nuances of things like P/E ratios, quarterly earnings estimates, and technical evaluations.
 By rating investment portfolios with a single, easy-to-understand number, it helps investors build stronger, diversified portfolios.
 And the whole thing’s powered by a custom-built proprietary AI engine.

 Front’s AI Technology

 Although the secret sauce behind Front’s AI is proprietary, they tell users what information gets included in its analysis.
-It considers multiple data points on the companies included in a user’s investment portfolio and evaluates the portfolio’s strength as a whole.
-A single score’s simplicity is intentional; it puts the data into an easily understood format, regardless of investment experience.
+It considers multiple data points on the companies included in a user’s investment portfolio and evaluates the strength of the portfolio as a whole.
+The simplicity of a single score is intentional; it puts the data into a format that is easily understood, regardless of investment experience.
 The factors considered include:

 - Recent company financial projections